- Home

 In a room with good light, undress completely and use a full-length mirror to check your whole body.
 To check areas that are difficult to see, use a handheld mirror or ask someone to help you.

-If you notice any changes to your skin, make an appointment with your general practitioner (GP) or dermatologist straightaway.
+If there any changes to your skin, if you notice something new, or you are worried about a spot you see, make an appointment with your doctor straightaway.
 You will have a better outcome if the skin cancer is found and treated early.
-For more information on checking your skin, visit Sunsmart.
+For more information on checking your skin, visit sunsmart.com.au/skin-cancer/checking-for-skin-cancer.

 Can smartphone apps help detect skin cancer?